Central Michigan: History and culture

 Beginning in the late 1960s, urban areas including Flint, Saginaw, and Lansing experienced a large amount of deindustrialization and subsequent depopulation and urban decay.
 As auto jobs were sent elsewhere, rates of crime, unemployment and poverty increased.
 Initially, this took the form of "white flight" that afflicted many urban industrialized American towns and cities.
 This decline was exacerbated by the 1973 oil crisis and the U.S. auto industry's subsequent loss of market share to imports.
 The result meant white families moved to the suburbs, with leaving large hispanic and African-American populations in the urban centers.
 In Lansing, recent gentrification, the placement of refugees, and international students attending Michigan State have made the Greater Lansing a very culturally diverse area.

 Michigan remains a leading auto-producing state in the U.S., with the industry primarily located throughout the Midwestern United States, Ontario, Canada, and the Southern United States.
 Michigan typically ranks third or fourth in overall Research & development (R&D) expenditures in the U.S. Mid-Michigan is home to one of the state's leading research institutions, Michigan State University which makes up the University Research Corridor.
 Michigan's public universities attract more than $1.5 B in research and development grants each year.
 Founded in 1855 in East Lansing as the nation's first land-grant institution, Michigan State University has been a pioneer in research and the cultural center of Mid-Michigan.
 The university has made significant contributions in agriculture and pioneered the studies of packaging, hospitality business, plant biology, supply chain management, music therapy, and communication sciences.
 Michigan State frequently ranks among the top 30 public universities in the United States and the top 100 research universities in the world.

 Economy

 Central Michigan's economy is primarily agricultural, and some automobile manufacturing.

 Agriculture

 Major crops grown in this region include corn, sugar beets, and soy beans.
 The Michigan Sugar Company, which is a cooperative owned by 1,250 farmers, operates factories in Bay City, Caro, Croswell, and Sebewaing.

 Livestock and dairy farms also make up the agricultural landscape of Central Michigan.
 Koegel Meat Company is headquartered in Flint and is a major producer of sausages and processed meats.
 Lansing based Quality Dairy Company is a major producer of milk and ice cream in the region.
-Quality Dairy is also a significant employer in the region, through its farmers, dairy plant workers, and convenience store employees.